abhilashjp/lookupapp/docs/Countries/India.md

 Indirect taxes in India is called GST (Goods and Services Tax).

 ### State code
-It is noticed that the state codes defined by the GST council doesnot match with the (ISO code)[https://www.iso.org/obp/ui/#iso:code:3166:IN].
+It is noticed that the state codes defined by the GST council doesnot match with the [ISO code](https://www.iso.org/obp/ui/#iso:code:3166:IN).

 * [Numneric State code](https://docs.ewaybillgst.gov.in/apidocs/state-code.html)
 * [Official Pdf](https://ddvat.gov.in/docs/List%20of%20State%20Code.pdf)